Video game console: Dedicated console

+Dedicated consoles were very popular in the first generation until they were gradually replaced by second generation that use ROM cartridges.
+The fourth generation gradually merged with optical media.

+Retro style console

-During the later part of video game history, there have been specialized consoles using computing components to offer multiple older games to players.
+During the later part of video game history, there have been specialized consoles using computing components to offer multiple games to players.
 Most of these plug directly into one's television, and thus are often called plug-and-play consoles.
-They are also considered dedicated consoles since it is generally impossible to access the computing components by an average consumer, though tech-savvy consumers often have found ways to hack the console to install additional functionality, voiding the manufacturer's warranty.
+Most of them are also considered dedicated consoles since it is generally impossible to access the computing components by an average consumer, though tech-savvy consumers often have found ways to hack the console to install additional functionality, voiding the manufacturer's warranty.
 Plug-and-play consoles usually come with the console unit itself, one or more controllers, and the required components for power and video hookup.
 Many recent plug-and-play releases have been for distributing a number of retro games for a specific console platform.
-Examples of these include the Atari Flashback series, the NES Classic Edition, Sega Genesis Mini and also handheld retro console such as Nintendo Game & Watch color screen series.
+Examples of these include the Atari Flashback series, the NES Classic Edition, Sega Genesis Mini and also handheld retro consoles such as the Nintendo Game & Watch color screen series.

 Components

 Console unit

 Early console hardware was designed as customized printed circuit boards (PCB)s, selecting existing integrated circuit chips that performed known functions, or programmable chips like erasable programmable read-only memory (EPROM) chips that could perform certain functions.
-Persistent computer memory was expensive, so dedicated consoles were generally limited to the use of processor registers for storage of the state of a game, thus limiting the complexities of such titles.
-Pong in both its arcade and home format had a handful of logic and calculation chips that used the current input of the players' paddles and resisters storing the ball's position to update the game's state and sent to the display device.
+Pong in both its arcade and home format, had a handful of logic and calculation chips that used the current input of the players' paddles and registers storing the ball's position to update the game's state and send it to the display device.
 Even with more advanced integrated circuits (IC)s of the time, designers were limited to what could be done through the electrical process rather than through programming as normally associated with video game development.

 Improvements in console hardware followed with improvements in microprocessor technology and semiconductor device fabrication.
 Manufacturing processes have been able to reduce the feature size on chips (typically measured in nanometers), allowing more transistors and other components to fit on a chip, and at the same time increasing the circuit speeds and the potential frequency the chip can run at, as well as reducing thermal dissipation.
 Chips were able to be made on larger dies, further increasing the number of features and effective processing power.
 Random-access memory became more practical with the higher density of transistors per chip, but to address the correct blocks of memory, processors needed to be updated to use larger word sizes and allot for larger bandwidth in chip communications.
-All these improvements did increase the cost of manufacturing but at a rate far less than the gains in overall processing power, which helped to make home computers and consoles inexpensive for the consumer, all related to Moore's law of technological improvements.
+All these improvements did increase the cost of manufacturing, but at a rate far less than the gains in overall processing power, which helped to make home computers and consoles inexpensive for the consumer, all related to Moore's law of technological improvements.